HMS Chiddingfold (L31): History in the Royal Navy

 Chiddingfold returned to Portsmouth in November 1945, and was reduced to Category B Reserve status on 25 March 1946.
-In 1950 she was transferred to Harwich and remained there until June 1952 when the ship was assigned to be loaned to India.
+In 1950 she was transferred to Harwich and remained there until June 1952 when the ship was to be loaned to India.
 In July 1952 the ship was towed to Liverpool for a refit.

 History in the Indian Navy

 The lease of Chiddingfold to India was announced on 17 June 1952.
 She underwent a refit by Messrs Crichton at Liverpool which was completed in June 1953.
 She was commissioned as INS Ganga on 18 June 1953.
 The lease was extended in August 1956, and she was sold to India in April 1958.
 Along with two other Hunt-class destroyers in Indian service (Godavari and Gomati), she constituted the 22nd Destroyer Squadron.
 She was deployed as a training ship until 1975, when she was struck from the active list, before being sold for scrapping.